-Prerequisites: Written English, Life Span

-Developmental Psychology, Sociology, Anatomy & Physiology, Microbiology, College-level Math, NUR 104 Essentials of Nursing Care: Health Safety, and NUR 108 Transition to the Professional Nurse Role.
+Prerequisites: Written English, Life Span Developmental Psychology, Sociology, Anatomy & Physiology, Microbiology, College-level Math, NUR 104 Essentials of Nursing Care: Health Safety, and NUR 108 Transition to the Professional Nurse Role.
+LPN to BS students take NUR 101 Introduction to Professional Nursing in place of NUR 108.

 This content focuses on the application of the nursing process to support nursing judgment for the provision of evidence-based, patient-centered care.
-Patientcentered care addressing the promotion of health and achievement of optimal outcomes for patients experiencing common health problems related to nutrition, elimination, oxygenation, fluid and electrolyte balance, mobility, activity, sleep and rest is presented in this continued on next page content.
+Patient-centered care addressing the promotion of health and achievement of optimal outcomes for patients experiencing common health problems related to nutrition, elimination, oxygenation, fluid, and electrolyte balance, mobility, activity, sleep, and rest is presented in this content.

 Knowledge of anatomy and physiology and the nursing process is used to support nursing judgment.
-Ethical and legal implications along with evidencebased standards of nursing practice are presented in relation to safe, quality nursing care for patients and families across the lifespan.
+Ethical and legal implications along with evidence-based standards of nursing practice are presented in relation to safe, quality nursing care for patients and families across the lifespan.